alisterscott/quoth/README.md

-# Random::Wikiquote
+# Quoth

-Random quote of the day from wikiquotes
+A pseudo random quote of the day from wikiquotes.

+Inspired by the [wikiquote gem](http://hemanth.github.com/wikiquote-gem/): I got sick of having to wait a whole day to get a new quote, so this gem will randomly pick one from the archives.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'random-wikiquote'
+    gem 'quoth'

 And then execute: